-The work of an academic member of a modern university falls into a number of categories including teaching, scholarship and research, professional activities, work at the departmental, divisional and university levels, and activities related to the community.
-It is generally accepted that contributions to teaching, scholarship and research should receive paramount consideration in any promotion, but that recognition must also be given for valuable contributions to the university, for professional achievement, and for contributions to the community.
+The work of an academic member falls into a number of categories including instructing, scholarship and research, professional activities, work at the Departmental, Faculty and University levels, and activities related to the community.
+It is generally accepted that contributions to instructing, scholarship and research should receive paramount consideration in any promotion, but that recognition must also be given for valuable contributions to the University, for professional achievement, and for contributions to the community.

-For a definition of teaching, scholarship/research and service, see Article 2:03, 2:04 and 2:05.
+For a definition of instructing, scholarship/research and service, see Article 2:03, 2:04 and 2:05.